Use of Reprocessed SUDs Strengthens the Supply Chain and Reduces Cost, Waste, and Greenhouse Gas Emissions.

 • How supply chain savings can improve care for underserved populations.

 Additionally, research should investigate how reprocessing savings could fund beneficial activities such as expanded surgical and other medical interventions, environmental initiatives, and staff compensation.
 Finally, researchers should aim to scrutinize greenwashing.
 Existing recycling and other end-of-life programs should be carefully evaluated to determine their real impact in comparison with alternatives, such as reprocessing.
+To ensure comparability and consistency, this research should ideally contribute to a standardized data framework across healthcare procurement systems.

 Finally, AMDR has specific policy concerns in the following jurisdictions: